Joseph Robson family of early Victoria

 • In August 1870, during a thunderstorm, the boiler used in the Lancashire Foundry works burst, throwing the town into the greatest consternation by a very loud report, and doing an immense amount of damage.
 A portion of the boiler, weighing 15 cwt, was blown right over Fraser Street, a distance of 400 yards.

-• In 1874, when Joseph Robson wrote his will, Joseph owned the foundry and was selling it.
-There was a clause in the will that the sale was to go ahead even if Joseph died.
+• In 1874, when Joseph Robson wrote his will, Joseph owned the foundry and was selling it, there was a clause in the will that the sale was to go ahead even if Joseph died.

 above 6 notes from Stephanie Dew including also reliance on Creswick & Clunes Advertiser 3 June 1859, 15 August 1870.